Power Lawnmower Safety

 This Position Statement was developed as an educational tool based on the opinion of the authors.
 It is not a product of a systematic review.
 Readers are encouraged to consider the information presented and reach their own conclusions.

-More than 210,000 people – including approximately 16,000 children - were treated in doctors’ offices, clinics and emergency rooms for lawnmower-related injuries in 2007, according to the U.S. Consumer Product Safety Commission.
-Lawnmower injuries often result in partial or complete amputation of both lower and upper extremities.
+More than 235,000 people—including approximately 17,000 children—were treated in doctors’ offices, clinics and emergency rooms for lawnmower-related injuries in 2010, according to the U.S. Consumer Product Safety Commission.
+Lawnmower injuries often result in partial or complete amputation of lower or upper extremities.

-The American Academy of Orthopaedic Surgeons believes that the great majority of these injuries are preventable.
+The American Academy of Orthopaedic Surgeons believes that the great majority of injuries caused by lawnmowers are preventable.
 The Academy recommends the following safety guidelines when using lawnmower equipment.

 - No riders other than the operator, regardless of age, should be allowed on a riding mower.

 - Children should be educated on lawnmower use and safety.

 - Keep children away from power lawnmowers even when not in use.